zahradjan/HouseKeeper/README.md

 ```
 ## Deployment

 Add is not made for deployment.
-It was made as an school project.
+It was made as a school project.

 ## Built With